 Landon is a devoted student of economics, business management, and business strategy.
 He makes great efforts to apply better business practices to his own surveying and to help other surveyors and civil engineers do the same.

-- Defining A Business Strategy
+- Designing A Business Process

 The workshop will answer these questions:

-- What is a business strategy?
+- What is a standard business process?

 The workshop will include the following exercises: